mfvianna/emtm/README.rst

 The `-w` flag tells emtm to execute one of the preconfigured terminal getty programs to perform login instead of directly starting a shell:

+    GETTY = b: Executes a builtin getty functionality that runs login;

     GETTY = a: Executes "/sbin/agetty -o '-p -- \\u' - $TERM";

     GETTY = m: Executes "/sbin/mgetty";